marksands/BetterCodable/README.md

 Optional Bools are weird.
 A type that once meant true or false, now has three possible states: `.some(true)`, `.some(false)`, or `.none`.
 And the `.none` condition _could_ indicate truthiness if BadDecisions™ were made.

-`@DefaultFalse` mitigates the confusion by defaulting decoded Bools to false if the Decoder is unable to decode the value, eitehr when null is encountered or some unexpected type.
+`@DefaultFalse` mitigates the confusion by defaulting decoded Bools to false if the Decoder is unable to decode the value, either when null is encountered or some unexpected type.

 ### Usage